elmolicious/MapExplorer/README.md

 * Click a player champion image to focus the champion on the side and on the map
 * Controlls to change the Intervall (in Minutes(due to the interval length returned from the api)
 * Animated Movement of the Champions

+Caching:

+* I use the html5 local storage feature to cache all the static data client side
+* Also the match data with the id as the key
+* Currently there is no Expiration for the static data

 All other features should be self-explanatory